Loharrahul20/Loharrahul20/README.md

 -->

 I'm Rahul Lohar who has a curious mind.
 I'd like to learn something new every day.
-I'm a **BE.
-Computer Engineer** and currently a **Data Scientist enthusiast**.
+I'm a **MBA Business Analyst** and currently a **Data Scientist enthusiast**.

 - 🌱 On the way of learning **Advanced Machine Learning** & **Data Science** (also enjoying _Web Dev_).
 - 😍 My hobbies are GYM 🏋️ Cooking 🍱 interior decorator 🔨 reading books 📚